vaskort/recipe-application/NOTES.md

 - Move to the previous page if say the user is at the last page and start filtering (he would see an empty page otherwise).
 Check Recipes.jsx line 53.
 - Hide the pagination if the filtered items are less than the recipesPerPage value
+- If you click the same page number the function that changes page will not be dispatched

 ## Starring a recipe